hanzy123/docker_supervisor/README.md

 Sometimes we use our docker to start our own services, but when docker restart, we have to get into our dockers to start the services by hand.

-The docker supervisor will help us to solve this problem, after using docker supervisor, our services will alse restart when docker restart.
+The docker supervisor will help us to solve this problem, after using docker supervisor, our services will also restart when docker restart.

 This README will show u how to use the supervisor to predict the services in your docker by the example of frpc service.